 Suites and Premium suites can be a great way to keep the family together.
 Instead of booking two rooms, book one specialty suite for the same price.
 Sometimes it’s possible to find specialty suites with two bedrooms.
 If not, there should be plenty of room for kids to sleep on sofas or rollaways.

-Suites and premium suites cannot be booked online with points.
-As a result, you may find award availability in a suite at times when there are no regular rooms available.
-This is exactly what happened to me with the hotel in Budapest (read about it here).
+Suites and premium suites can now be booked online with points.
+This was not the case when this post was first written.
+At the time, you had to call or message Hyatt to find availability.
+So, this used to be a great way to find award availability in a suite at times when there are no regular rooms available.
+This is what happened to me with the hotel in Budapest (read about it here).

 Often close to home